jarun/nnn/plugins/README.md

 Plugins are installed to `${XDG_CONFIG_HOME:-$HOME/.config}/nnn/plugins`.
 You can run the `getplugs` plugin later to update the plugins.
 It backs up earlier plugins.

-## Ways to execute a plugin
+## Ways to invoke a plugin

-1. Directly with <kbd>;key</kbd> or <kbd>xkey</kbd>:
+1. Execute directly with <kbd>;key</kbd> or <kbd>xkey</kbd>:

        export NNN_PLUG='o:fzopen;p:mocplay;d:diffs;m:nmount;n:notes;v:imgviu;t:imgthumb'

     Now plugin `fzopen` can be run with the keybind <kbd>;o</kbd>, `mocplay` can be run with <kbd>;p</kbd> and so on...
 The key vs. plugin pairs are shown in the help and config screen.

-2. Use the _pick plugin_ keybind to visit the plugin directory and execute a plugin.
+2. Use the _pick plugin_ keybind to visit the plugin directory, select and run a plugin.
 Repeat the keybind to cancel and return to the original directory.

 #### Skip directory refresh after running a plugin